How to Move a Shed Without Breaking a Sweat

 Essential Tools and Equipment

-Hydraulic jacks and a trailer: Larger sheds may need hydraulic jacks for lifting and a trailer for transportation.
+Hydraulic jacks and a trailer: For larger sheds, hydraulic jacks are necessary for lifting, while a trailer is essential for transport.

 Safety Gear

-Gloves, goggles, and hard hats: Ensure all helpers are equipped with proper safety gear to prevent injuries.
+Gloves, goggles, and hard hats: Ensure that everyone involved is equipped with appropriate safety gear to minimize the risk of injury.

 Step 3: Preparing the New Site